Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Conclusion

 \section{Conclusion}

-In order to accelerate soft robotic deployment to real-world applications, design, prototyping, and control methods tailored to their highly non-linear nature are necessary.
+In order to accelerate soft robotic deployment to real-world applications, design, prototyping, and control strategies tailored to their highly non-linear nature are necessary.
 Towards a comprehensive rational design approach, fabrication modularity and reliable numerical simulations are key aspects.
 Here, a Cosserat modeling approach is developed for the direct numerical simulation of soft manipulators realized through the modular composition of FREE actuators.
 Our simulator reflects experimental modularity by allowing the user to connect rods into complex architectures.
-By incorporating FREEs' specific physical parameters and actuation mechanisms into our rods representation, our simulations are shown to recover experimental deformation measurements of FREE-composed arms of increasing complexity.
-Concurrently, to facilitate the collection of such data, a dedicated pre-processing stage is integrated in the motion tracking pipeline of the Vicon system, addressing issues of reliability and accuracy associated with highly deformable, small-volume soft robots.
+By incorporating FREEs' specific physical parameters and actuation mechanisms into our rods representation, obtained digital twins are shown to recover experimental deformations of FREE-composed arms of increasing complexity.
+Concurrently, to facilitate the collection of such data, a dedicated pre-processing stage is integrated in the motion tracking pipeline of the Vicon system, addressing issues of reliability and accuracy associated with highly deformable, small-volume soft slender robots.

-Finally, to further illustrate the ability of our numerics to capture the complex non-linear interplay of interconnected FREEs, and its utility in control, we render our simulations interactive via the integration of a joypad system through which pressure inputs to our model FREEs are online controlled.
+Finally, to illustrate the utility of our models for designing control strategies, we render our simulations interactive via the integration of a joypad system.
+Through the joypad, pressure inputs to the digital twins are online, manually controlled.
 A user is then challenged to drive a virtual robot arm through a wall opening, reach to a hidden object, and retrieve it.
 This task is specifically designed to test robust handling of contact and loading conditions in constrained environments, both in simulation and experiments.
-Joypad commands, and corresponding pressure inputs, are logged and played back to the physical system after which the simulation is modeled.
+Joypad commands, and corresponding pressure inputs, are logged and subsequently played back to the physical system after which the simulation is modeled.
 Upon the automated execution of the interactively designed control strategy, the real arm is found to consistently and successfully retrieve the object over tens of runs.

-Overall, this work advances the effective design, simulation, and control of modular soft arms, paving the way to human-in-the-loop testing, tele-operation, iterative actuation programming, and motion validation under real-world uncertainties.
+Overall, this work advances the effective design, simulation, and interactive control of modular soft arms amidst uncertain environmental contacts and forces, paving the way to human-in-the-loop testing, tele-operation, iterative actuation programming, and motion validation under real-world uncertainties.